andrewjkerr/cis4301-exam3-review/cis4301-exam3-notes.md

 ### Prepared Statements

 (Thanks to [Chelsea](https://twitter.com/swordsncarrots) for providing most of the following information on prepared statements!)
+(Some more on prepared statements added by [Meghan](https://github.com/meghanking/) to expand on the subject (and fix an error below))

 In Java, a prepared statement is created by `PreparedStatement ps = connection.prepareStatement("SELECT * FROM table WHERE something=?");` where the ? is a parameter.
-The parameter is then set by `ps.setString("the parameter input");`
+The parameter is then set by `ps.setString(1, "the parameter input");`

+Prepared statements can have more than one ? (where the ? is a parameter as before) such as `PreparedStatement ps = connection.prepareStatement("SELECT * FROM table WHERE something=?
+AND somethingelse=?");`.
+To denote the different parameters(aka, the ?'s), change the parameter index (the first arguement of the set method) which starts at 1.

+Prepared Statements can also set more than just strings.
+You can set most foundational datatypes by calling each by their associated method defined on PreparedStatement, such as `ps.setInt(2, 15);` or `ps.setBoolean(3, true);`.
+This also makes PreparedStatements powerful since it allows for type-checking before an execution (see Security below).

+These are executed by calling `ps.executeQuery();` which returns a ResultSet.
+Be warned, this can throw SQLExceptions since you will be interacting with the database.

 A regular statement builds a query then sends it to a database then the database parses the statement and turns it into a query plan (Query -> Parser -> Rewriter -> Planner.)
 However, a prepared statement is already partially formed which is better for performance.